Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Related work

-In FL, the significant computational and communication burden placed on participating devices remains a challenge.
+\paragraph{Federated Learning:} In FL, the significant computational and communication burdens placed on participating devices remain a challenge.
 Several techniques have been proposed to mitigate this burden.
-To reduce communication overhead, methods such as compression~\cite{thakker2019compressing} and sketched updates~\cite{shi2020communication} have been explored.
-Other approaches address computational overhead by training only subsets of the neural network (NN), such as random subsets~\cite{caldas2018expanding} or a sliding window approach~\cite{alam2022fedrolex}.
-Progressive training has been introduced to alleviate communication and computational costs through model growth~\cite{wang2022progfed} and successive layer training with freezing, which also reduces memory requirements~\cite{pfeiffer2023successive}.
+To reduce communication overhead, methods such as compression~\citep{thakker2019compressing,haddadpour2021federated} and sketched updates~\citep{shi2020communication} have been explored.
+Other approaches address computational overhead by training only subsets of the neural network (NN), such as random subsets~\citep{caldas2018expanding} or a sliding window approach~\citep{alam2022fedrolex}.
+Progressive training has been introduced to alleviate communication and computational costs through model growth~\citep{wang2022progfed} and successive layer training with freezing, which also reduces memory requirements~\citep{pfeiffer2023successive}.
 However, the majority of these works assume training from scratch.

-Recently, fine-tuning of large language models through FL has also been considered~\cite{babakniya2023slora} using LoRA \cite{hu2022lora}, such techniques are not always feasible due to memory constraints.
-First-order forward gradients \cite{baydin2022gradients} with Forward-mode automatic differentiation were proposed for finetuning LLMs \cite{spry_cite, FwdLLM}, however, forward gradients are computationally expensive, require a larger memory footprint compared to \ac{ZO}, and the upload of trainable parameters.
+Fine-tuning of large language models through FL has also been considered~\citep{babakniya2023slora, qi2024fdlora,zhang2024towards} using LoRA \citep{hu2022lora}.
+However, such techniques are not always feasible due to memory constraints.
+First-order forward gradients \cite{baydin2022gradients} with forward-mode automatic differentiation were proposed for parameter-efficient finetuning of LLMs by ~\citet{spry_cite, FwdLLM}; however, forward gradients are computationally expensive and require a larger memory footprint compared to \ac{ZO}.
+Furthermore, ~\cite{spry_cite, FwdLLM} additionally involve the upload of trainable parameters in a multi-step per round setting.

-\subsection{\acl{ZO}}
+\paragraph{\acl{ZO}:}

-Zero-order optimization has been adopted in black-box optimization due to the lack of accessible gradient information \cite{blackbox_1, blackbox_2}.
-MeZO \cite{malladi2023fine} builds on ZO-SGD \cite{spsa_cite} using central finite difference to estimate the gradients without backpropagation.
-The paper proposes a random seed trick to reduce the memory footprint by generating perturbation vectors on the fly, thus utilizing the same memory as inference and efficient storage of checkpoints.
-More importantly, it showed that the fine-tuning of LLMs is possible using zero-order optimization when utilizing prompt-based tuning \cite{gao-etal-2021-making}.
+\ac{ZO} has been adopted in black-box optimization due to the lack of accessible gradient information \citep{blackbox_1, blackbox_2}.
+MeZO \citep{malladi2023fine} showed that the fine-tuning of LLMs is possible using ZO when utilizing task alignment with prompt-based tuning \citep{gao-etal-2021-making}.
+The paper builds on ZO-SGD \citep{spsa_cite} using central finite difference to estimate the gradients without backpropagation and proposes a random seed trick to reduce the memory footprint by generating perturbation vectors on the fly, thus consuming the same memory as inference and allowing a reduced cost to store checkpoints.